Comparison matrix

 The default option in distributed power has been a diesel genset from a major manufacturer like Caterpillar, Cummins, or Generac.
 These are known quantities: long product histories, broad service networks, well-understood economics.
 Where they fail in 2026: emissions regulations, single-fuel risk, low power density, high noise, and degradation under continuous duty.

-The GX230 was designed specifically to address the structural limitations of conventional diesel in this size class.
-Multi-fuel (no diesel), 5× the power density (700 kg vs 3,000-4,500 kg), 20% better efficiency (36.5% vs ~30%), 17 dB quieter (69 dB vs 86 dB), and rated for prime power not just backup.
-In low-emission zones — most major US and EU cities — diesel gensets are increasingly restricted or banned outright; the GX230 is positioned as the direct replacement.
+The DOR was designed specifically to address the structural limitations of conventional diesel in this size class.
+Multi-fuel (no diesel), 700 kg, 15 sq ft (~1.4 m²) at ~90 kVA/m³ power density, 42% fuel-to-electrical efficiency at variable load, 69 dB at 5 m, and rated for prime power not just backup.
+In low-emission zones, most major US and EU cities, diesel gensets, the incumbent category, are increasingly restricted or banned outright; the DOR is a new class of on-site power built for the sites the incumbent can no longer serve.

 Weight700 kg